The 600-year-old book no one can read has been fascinating us for decades, but we're only recently starting to learn more about it.

 Some folks have labelled the Voynich Manuscript as nothing more than an ancient hoax, including Gordon Rugg of Keele University in the U.K., who has spent more than a decade studying the manuscript.
-Rugg writes in a 2016 paper that the text would be easy to fake if the author was familiar with simple coding techniques.
+Rugg wrote in a 2016 paper that the text would be easy to fake if the author was familiar with simple coding techniques.
 “We have known for years that the syllables are not random.
 There are ways of producing gibberish which are not random in a statistical sense,” he told New Scientist.
 "It’s a bit like rolling loaded dice.
 If you roll dice that are subtly loaded, they would come up with a six more often than you would expect, but not every time."

 But other researchers don't necessarily agree.
-In a 2013 study published in the journal PLoS One, Dr. Diego Amancio, a professor at University of São Paulo's Institute of Mathematical and Computer Sciences, explained how the book's beautiful gibberish is likely an actual language.
+In a 2013 study published in the journal PLoS One, Diego Amancio, a professor at University of São Paulo's Institute of Mathematical and Computer Sciences, explained how the book's beautiful gibberish is likely an actual language.

-"We show that it is mostly compatible with natural languages and incompatible with random texts," he writes.
+"We show that it is mostly compatible with natural languages and incompatible with random texts," he wrote.
 "We also obtain candidates for keywords of the Voynich Manuscript, which could be helpful in the effort of deciphering it."